JonathanBowker/pseudonymisation-as-a-service/README.md

 An interesting variation of this Scenario (that would require further analysis) could be the case where the TTP is distributed over more than one entities, which can only jointly create and revert pseudonyms (or possibly based on a secret sharing scheme), so that one does not have to put trust only into a single entity.

-## 3.6 Scenario 6: DATA SUBJECT AS PSEUDONYMISATION ENTITY
+## 3.6 SCENARIO 6: DATA SUBJECT AS PSEUDONYMISATION ENTITY

 This is a special case of pseudonymisation where the pseudonyms are created by the data subjects themselves as part of the overall pseudonymisation process.